Feature image for our post on employee retention

-The challenges of employee turnover have become familiar to organizations of all sizes.
-The perpetual cycle of recruiting, training, and onboarding new talent drains valuable resources and disrupts the flow of productivity.
-The toll it takes on team dynamics and the bottom line is undeniable.
-As organizations grapple with these pain points, it becomes increasingly evident that employee retention is a strategic imperative.
+The perpetual cycle of recruiting, training, and onboarding new talent drains valuable resources and disrupts the flow of productivity, and the toll it takes on team dynamics and your bottom line is undeniable.

 What is employee retention?